GhaziDev/Hangman-Game/README.md

 # Hangman-Game
 # Definition:
-It is a game that work on guessing letters until you get the correct word, it has various difficulties, some games give you a letter or 2 as a starter, some gives you nothing,But this project make it so difficult for the user and it give no letter.
+Hangman is  a game that work on guessing letters until you get the correct word, it has various difficulties, some games give you a letter or 2 as a starter, some gives you nothing,But this project make it so difficult for the user and it give no letter.

 # How does generating words work ?